The Governing Body

 A number of Governors also attended the mass at St Margaret’s church to formally welcome Mr Whittle as the new Head Teacher.

 December was another busy month for governors as we met to discuss the 2016 SAT results and the progress being made by the children in the first term of this year.
-We also attended a number of the more fun events held in school to celebrate Christmas and enjoyed a very successful second "messy church" event.
+We also attended a number of the more fun events held in school to celebrate Christmas and enjoyed a very successful second 'Messy Church' event which was angel themed.

-A number of governors attended the staff training day on 3 January where we worked with staff to explore School’s ethos and mission statement.
+A number of governors attended the staff training day on 3rd January where we worked with staff to explore School’s ethos and mission statement.
 A range of ideas and views were expressed but it was encouraging to see children and God at the centre of them all.
+Additionally a number of governors and members of S. Margaret's congregation were involved in our third, Creation-themed 'Messy Church' with over 40 families in attendance.